Andrew Ford (courtier): Military career

 Following Royal Military Academy Sandhurst, Ford was commissioned into the Grenadier Guards as a second lieutenant on a Short Service Commission on 8 April 1977.
 He was promoted lieutenant on 8 April 1979, and switched to a full commission on 21 August 1978.
 He was promoted captain on 8 October 1983, major on 30 September 1989, and lieutenant-colonel on 30 June 1998.
-He transferred to the Welsh Guards on 27 August 1999, and retired on 4 October 2005 (retaining a reserve commission), he also attended the Joint Service Defence College.
+He transferred to the Welsh Guards on 27 August 1999, and retired on 4 October 2005 (retaining a reserve commission); he also attended the Joint Service Defence College.

 Later life

 Ford took office as Comptroller of the Lord Chamberlain's Office on 6 January 2006.
 The Lord Chamberlain's Office is a department within the British Royal Household.
-It is presently concerned with matters such as protocol, state visits, investitures, garden parties, the State Opening of Parliament, royal weddings and funerals.
+It is concerned with matters such as protocol, state visits, investitures, garden parties, the State Opening of Parliament, royal weddings and funerals.
 The Comptroller is the full-time head of department, responsible to the part-time Lord Chamberlain.
-In 2023 he was appointed Chair of the Governors of Bancroft's School in Woodford Green.
+In 2023, he was appointed Chair of the Governors of Bancroft's School in Woodford Green.